jhidding/adhesion-code/adhesion_example.md

 }
 ```

-Here we used some helper functions to encapsulate the GSL integration routines into a more friendly C++ wrapper, specified in the appendix.
+Here we used some helper functions to encapsulate the GSL integration routines into a more friendly C++ wrapper, specified in the supplementary material.

 ### Applying the power spectrum